 SPIR M500 Leadership Development: A Lifelong Spiritual Journey

-The course seeks to foster the student’s holistic spiritual growth, to deepen the student’s understanding of his or her own spiritual path, gifts and ministries and to provide a framework for ongoing reflection on the student’s own form of ministry and leadership.
+Seeks to foster the student’s holistic spiritual growth, to deepen the student’s understanding of his or her own spiritual path, gifts and ministries and to provide a framework for ongoing reflection on the student’s own form of ministry and leadership.
+Involves classroom interaction, journaling, involvement in mentoring relationships, reading assignments and written reflections in the areas of spirituality and ministry.
+This course extends over the second half of the program, ending with a retreat in April in the following year.

 THEO M514 Theology of Mission and Evangelism